Onyx-Protocol/Onyx/docs/building-applications/accounts.md

 Chain Core keeps a time-ordered list of all transactions in the blockchain.
 These transactions are locally annotated with account and asset data to enable intelligent queries.
 Note: local data is not present in the blockchain.
 For more information, see: [Global vs. Local Data](../learn-more/global-vs-local-data).

-To list transactions involving Alice's account, we build a transaction query, filtering to transactions where alice spent assets units or controlled asset units.
+To list transactions involving Alice's account, we build a transaction query, filtering to transactions where Alice spent asset units or controlled asset units.

 $code ../examples/java/Accounts.java list-account-txs